Blendify/blender-manual/blender_docs/manual/animation/editors/graph/fcurves.rst

    Bézier.

-Remember that some Fcurves can only take discrete values, in which case they are always shown as if constant interpolated, whatever option you chose.
+Remember that some FCurves can only take discrete values, in which case they are always shown as if constant interpolated, whatever option you chose.